Constraints on dark photon dark matter from Lyman-$\alpha$ forest simulations and an ultra-high signal-to-noise quasar spectrum: Results

 \subsection{Posterior Analysis}

 We explore the posterior probability distribution of the \DP~parameters using a Monte Carlo Markov-Chain (MCMC) approach.
 We linearly interpolate the likelihood evaluated on the simulation grid points and obtain MCMC chains using the \texttt{emcee} python package \cite{ForemanMackey2013}.
-We consider two instances, assuming flat priors on mass, mixing and mean flux, or flat priors on mass and kinetic mixing and a Gaussian prior on mean transmitted flux $\mathcal{N}_{\bar{F}}(0.7371, 0.01)$, based on the measurement of Ref.~\cite{Becker13}.
+We consider two instances, assuming flat priors on $\log m_{A'}$, $\log\epsilon$ and $\bar{F}$; or flat priors on $\log m_{A'}$ and $\log\epsilon$, with a Gaussian prior on mean transmitted flux $\mathcal{N}_{\bar{F}}(0.7371, 0.01)$, based on the measurement of Ref.~\cite{Becker13}.
 We check for chain convergence using the Gelman-Rubin test~\cite{GelmanRubin1992}.

 Fig.~\ref{fig:posterior} shows the 1$\sigma$ and 2$\sigma$ levels of the posterior distribution in the mass-kinetic mixing plane, marginalized over transmitted mean flux, for the two choices of priors: all flat (dot-dashed green) and Gaussian over mean flux (solid blue).
 The contours in the two cases are similar, highlighting how the result is not prior dominated.
 The dashed red line reports the bounds on \DP~mass and mixing computed by \cite{Caputo:2020rnx} based on simple analytical energy distribution assumptions.
 The best fit model proposed by \cite{Bolton:2022hpt} is shown in orange and lies within the 2$\sigma$ region of both posteriors.